MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

         round_it |> designate(TupleOf(Float64, TupleOf(:P => Float64)) |> IsScope,
                               BlockOf(Float64, x1to1) |> IsFlow)

-When two monadic pipelines have compatible intermediate domains, they could be composed.
+When two pipelines have compatible intermediate domains, they could be composed.

     domain(target(dept_employee_rate))